MicrosoftDocs/customer-voice/fp-docs/send-survey-email.md

 ## Embed a survey in an email

-If you have added a Rating or Net Promoter Score question as the first question in your survey, you can embed it in your email message.
+If you have added a Choice (single answer), Rating, or Net Promoter Score question as the first question in your survey, you can embed it in your email message.
 To embed the question, select **Embed first question**.
 When you embed a question, the text in the email message is replaced by the question.
 When a responder selects an option to answer the question, the whole survey is opened in a web browser and the responder can continue with completing the survey.

 > [!div class=mx-imgBorder]
 > ![Embed a survey in an email](media/embed-ques-email.png "Embed a survey in an email")